nasa/cumulus-orca/tasks/copy_to_archive/API.md

 otherwise the default.

 Environment Vars:
-ORCA_DEFAULT_BUCKET (str): Name of the default S3 Glacier ORCA bucket files should be archived to.
+ORCA_DEFAULT_BUCKET (str): Name of the default archive bucket files should be archived to.

 **Arguments**: